dbt-labs/dbt-utils/README.md

 * `timestamp_field`: the column name of the timestamp field that will be used to break the model into smaller queries
 * `start_date`: literal date or timestamp - generally choose a date that is earlier than the start of your data
 * `stop_date`: literal date or timestamp (default=current_timestamp)
-* `lookback_interval`: The interval string (e.g., `'2 days'`) that will be used to define the the lookback interval to add to the start of each period during materialization.
-Should be equivalent in time to the `segment_sessionization_trailing_window` used in the Segment dbt package.
+* `lookback_interval`: The lookback interval to be added to the start of each period during materialization.
+Must be a valid literal interval (e.g., `'2 days'`).
+Value should be:
+    * Equivalent in time to the `segment_sessionization_trailing_window` used in the Segment dbt package.
+    * Greater than the maximum session duration you would reasonably expect.

 **Caveats:**
 * This materialization is compatible with dbt >= 0.10.1.